10 Best Things To Do In New York City

 The National 9/11 Memorial & Museum is the primary tribute to the 2,983 victims of the world’s worst terrorist attack from 2001.
 Where used to be two twin towers are now two one-acre size pools with 30-foot waterfalls, said to be the largest man-made waterfalls in North America.
 Next to the pool stands the museum that spans across 110,000 square feet and relays the narrative of the attacks through a series of multimedia displays, real-time recordings, authentic artifacts and an interactive table.
 This is a strong experience of those events that shaped recent history for the whole world.

 When you are in its northern edge, check out the Vessel, a 60-ton climbable sculpture that is now a New York icon.
 This is a great spot for some Instagram pictures and a good view of the Hudson River and New Jersey.
-The entry needs to be booked in advance.
-Same day entry is free.
+While in the past people could climb, it is, unfortunately, not available anymore.
+However, the city is keeping it interesting here, with an open bar, a big screen broadcasting sports, art presentations, etc.

 Eat at Chelsea Market